-I am working on the Gross-Siebert program in mirror symmetry developing the relationship between classical mirror symmetry constructions (Batyrev-Borisov, toric degenerations) and a general construction using punctured logarithmic Gromov-Witten invariants.
-At the moment I am mostly engaged with writing up a thesis that will include the cases of elliptic curves and K3 surfaces, and a detailed sketch with partial results in all dimensions.
-Several papers based on the thesis will be released in due time.
-More broadly, I am interested in logarithmic geometry with an emphasis on logarithmic Gromov-Witten theory.
+I worked on the Gross-Siebert program in mirror symmetry, developing the relationship between classical mirror symmetry constructions (Batyrev-Borisov, toric degenerations) and a general construction using punctured logarithmic Gromov-Witten invariants.
+My PhD dissertation establishes the correspondence in the cases of elliptic curves and K3 surfaces, and gives a detailed sketch with partial results in all dimensions.
+Several papers based on the dissertation will be released soon.

-I am also passionate about research in the applications of mathematics to quantitative finance, performing this research as part of my work at MatLogica.
+I am also passionate about research in quantitative finance, which I performed while working at MatLogica.

 Publications: